About the Opportunity:

 The HBRC Compliance team actively promotes, monitors and investigates compliance with the RMA and associated regulations and takes appropriate action when required.
 The team has the capability to lead and supervise enforcement investigations and prepare and present expert evidence in the Environment Court.
 A key function of this team is on providing guidance, education and advice on compliance matters to our stakeholders, including the community, tangata whenua, resource consent holders, around the sustainable use of natural resources and regulatory compliance.

-This diverse and interesting role is a shared role with Hastings District Council (HDC) and sits within the HBRC Rural Compliance team and HDC’s Compliance team.
-The HBRC Rural Compliance team is focused on watertakes, discharges of wastewater, civil works, forestry and production land use.
-Alongside this, the team is involved in implementing the National Environmental Standards for Freshwater (NES-F) 2020 and supporting the HBRC Pollution Hotline.
+This fulltime, permanent role sits within our Rural Compliance team and offers a diverse and interesting portfolio of work.
+The rural team primarily focuses on water takes, discharges of wastewater, civil works, forestry and production land use within our region.
+Alongside this, the team is involved in implementing the National Environmental Standards for Freshwater (NES-F) 2020.

 All applicants must have existing rights to work in New Zealand.